Fired Apprentice candidate explains why he’d ignore producers if he did show again

 The latest hopeful to be eliminated compares the BBC series to ‘Squid Game’

-Lord Sugar surprised viewers of The Apprentice with his latest decision over who to fire.
+Lord Sugar surprised viewers of The Apprentice with his latest decision regarding who to fire.

 For the show’s second challenge, the candidates were tasked with creating and pitching their very own electric toothbrushes for children.

-Things didn’t work out too well for the 28-year-old sales executive and The latest hopeful to be eliminated from the BBC series found Lord Sugar’s decision to be unfairformer rugby union player Conor Gilsenan, who was sent home after being brought back to the boardroom by project manager Aaron Willis.
+Things didn’t work out too well for the 28-year-old sales executive and former rugby union player Conor Gilsenan, who was sent home after being brought back to the boardroom by project manager Aaron Willis.

 Following Gilsenan’s firing, we spoke with the candidate about why he thinks Lord Sugar got it wrong, how he tried to avoid the use of cringe-worthy clichés despite pressure from the producers and why he thinks the series is like a less-deadly version of Netflix hit series Squid Game.